Astro-sully/2d_fluid_sim/README.md

 python main.py
 ```

-Use the left panel to select brushes, adjust resolution, and toggle the
+Use the left panel to select brushes, adjust resolution, toggle the velocity
-velocity overlay.
-Left-click and drag in the main viewport to paint obstacles,
+overlay, or pause/resume the simulation.
+Left-click and drag in the main
-right-click to erase, and use the scroll wheel to change the brush size.
+viewport to paint obstacles, right-click to erase, and use the scroll wheel to
+change the brush size.

+Keyboard shortcuts:

-Press `R` to reset the simulation at any time.
+- `R` &mdash; reset the simulation
+- `Space` &mdash; pause or resume the simulation
+- `V` &mdash; toggle the velocity visualization